tom-bjorkholm/edit-cfg-json/edit/README_pypi.md

 A member is a list or a dict because **how many** of them there are is a decision of whoever configures the application, so a container can be given an element, one can be taken out, and an element of a list can change places with a neighbour.
-A new element is copied and never invented: from the class that the declaration names, or from the values the class declares for the member, and failing both from the first element the member holds now.
+A new element is copied and never invented, from one of three places and all of them the application's: the class that the declaration names, the values the class declares for the member — failing which the first element the member holds now — and last of all the type the member is annotated with, which says that an element of a `list[str]` is text.
 A container that can be given nothing says why below itself rather than offering a control that would refuse every press.

+**A member that may hold nothing is the same question one step apart**, so it is the same two controls.
+Such a member has two states rather than a text in a
+field: it holds a value, and its row offers taking that value away; or it holds nothing, its row says so instead of having a field, and it offers being given an empty value of its kind.
+A declared place that holds one nested configuration object or none works the same way, and a member the class leaves out of the file altogether keeps its row so that it can be given a value at all.

 ### Validation, by running the application's own validators